comaps/website/content/support/how-does-the-project-make-money/index.md

   order: 70
 ---

-CoMaps is free for everyone.
-The project is run on voluntary [donations](https://www.comaps.app/donate/) and these funds help to maintain the project.
-It is not enough yet to grow and scale, but with your help we can build the best OpenStreetMap-based maps together.
+CoMaps is powered by [donations](https://www.comaps.app/donate/).
+The funds are used to cover operational server costs, and hopefully in the future there will be enough to hire a few engineers to add larger necessary features.